Growth model with externalities for energetic transition via MFG with common external variable

 \begin{itemize} \item $ C_1 = C_{\Phi,e} C_\phi T e^{\left(C_{\Phi,e} + 2 C_{\Phi,p}+C_\gamma^2\right)T}$, \item $C_2 =(C_{\nabla_k g,k}^2 + T C_{\upsilon,k}^2) \frac{1}{\nu} \left(e^{\nu T} - 1\right)$, \item $C_3 = (C_{\nabla_k g,p}^2 + T C_{\upsilon,p}^2)\frac{1}{\nu} \left(e^{\nu T} - 1\right)$, \item $C_4 =C_{a,p} T e^{\left(C_{a,p}+C_{a,y}+2C_{a,k}+C_\sigma^2- 2\delta\right) T}$, \item $C_5 = C_{a,y} T e^{\left(C_{a,p}+C_{a,y}+2C_{a,k}+C_\sigma^2- 2\delta\right) T}$, \end{itemize} with $\nu = - 2(\delta + \rho) + C_{\upsilon,y}^2 + C_\sigma^2 + C_{\upsilon,k} + C_{\upsilon,p}$, $C_\gamma = \max_i \gamma_i$ and $C_\sigma = \max_i \sigma_i$.

 \paragraph{Interpretation of the constants.}

-\textit{Constant $C_1$.} The constant $C_1$ measures how much the drift of the external variable $\Phi$ depends on the aggregate contribution of agents $e$ and the level of the external variable $p$.
+\textit{Constant $C_1$.} The constant $C_1$ measures how much the drift of the external variable $\Phi$ depends on the aggregate contribution of countries $e$ and the level of the external variable $p$.
 In economic terms, it captures the sensitivity of the external variable to collective behaviour.
-A high $C_1$, driven by large Lipschitz constants $C_{\Phi,e}, C_{\Phi,p}$ or significant stochastic intensity $C_\gamma$, indicates that the external variable is highly reactive to agents' decisions, which can amplify feedback effects in the system.
+A high $C_1$, driven by large Lipschitz constants $C_{\Phi,e}$ or $C_{\Phi,p}$, indicates that the external variable is highly reactive to countries' decisions which can amplify feedback effects in the system.
 Moreover, a higher volatility of the common noise increases the constant $C_1$, making it more difficult for the contraction condition to be satisfied.

-\textit{Constant $C_2$ and $C_3$.} The constants $C_2$ and $C_3$ describe how changes in agents' states $k$ and the external variable $p$ affect their individual goals. $C_2$ reflects the sensitivity of agents' goals to changes in their own states, while $C_3$ measures how agents' goals respond to the external variable.
+\textit{Constant $C_2$ and $C_3$.} The constants $C_2$ and $C_3$ describe how changes in countries' states $k$ and the external variable $p$ affect their individual goals. $C_2$ reflects the sensitivity of countries' goals to changes in their own states, while $C_3$ measures how countries' goals respond to the external variable.